Kingly77/Project/Readme.md

 ## Credits
-Our project is based and inspired by;
+Our project is based and inspired by:
  * The course module
  * Google

 ## Technologies
-* On the top of the basic HTML,CSS and JavaScript, our project is based on:
+On top of the basic HTML, CSS and JavaScript, our project uses:
 * Days.js
 * Foundation
 * Jquery

+As well as API's :
 * Open weather Maps
+* Currency Freaks

 ## Project status
-These project is still in developing mood, as it will be updated to a more detailed code with lots of illustrations.
+This project is still in developing mode, as it will be updated to a more detailed code with lots of illustrations.

 ## Contact
  * These project is Created by:
-  * Shellby Jorday
+  * Shelby Jordan
   * Cynthia Mohan
   * Jesus Ramirez Arroyo
   * Senait Gerezgiher